baumgach/med-AI-website/README.md

-## Welcome to the Masiello Group Website Repository
+## Medial AI Group Website Repository

 This website is built with [Quarto](https://quarto.org), an open source scientific and technical publishing system.

-Note: the `_utils` directory contains helper scripts used when migrating from Wowchemy / Hugo Academic to Quarto.
+It was forked from the Masiello Group Website: https://github.com/MasielloGroup/MasielloGroupWebsite

-## Notes to self
+## Carry-over notes from original repo

 ### Adding publications
 use `just newpub` for creation of new directory and input prompts for new record.